-Best Jobs in Design and Construction for Salt Lake City to AD 2020
+Best Jobs in Design and Construction for Salt Lake City

 The news in July-August 2010 broadcast that the Construction Industry in Utah and specifically around Salt Lake City was "making a comeback" - increasing in projects undertaken and jobs created - but perhaps more slowly than the demand for work exerted by job seekers.
 Still, it was a welcomed step up in the local and state economy.

 By looking at the graphs below, we can see the related activity in Design and Construction across the Greater Salt Lake City Area for the 18 months ending May 31, 2010 - just prior to the Summer 2010 increases.
 Large investments from the LDS Church into revitalizing and epanding an exciting Downtown Salt Lake City business, residential, historic, and recreational area will likely provide the impetus needed to create new construction jobs for the next decade or longer.

 Job Listing Trends

 Recent job growth for the Greater Salt Lake City Area was highest in July 2008, fluctuated somewhat, and began a decrease from July 2009 - January 2010.
 Numbers of job postings have held fairly steady since that time, through June 1, 2010; with 14,400+ jobs listed for Salt Lake City specifically on July 28, 2010 (data provided by SImplyHired.com and Indeed.com, the two major collectors of job postings across all Internet sources for America).

 Construction Job ListingsClick thumbnail to view full-size

 Construction Projects to AD 2020

 The charts below show that the numbers of job vacancies posted for the Construction Industry in Salt Lake City fluctuate and began an increase later in 2010.
 However, Construction Design opportunities seemed to decrease heavily.